 Oftentimes in creating a design, we make color choices based on our instincts, but we hardly ever stop and think of the why.
 Now and then, it’s a good idea to revisit our roots and get in touch with our foundation.
 Knowing solidly where your choices come from (and why!) gives you confidence in your work and the ability to speak on the designs you create.

 Color can make or break a design simply because there is so much to consider.
 Micah Bowers (author and creator of the below infographic) of Toptal states, “Color is packed with properties, and each property has a wide range of possibilities.”
 This is why color, according to Bowers, can often be tricky to work with.

-The following infographic is a great snapshot of some of those many rules and principles we call on daily.
+The following infographic is a great snapshot of some of those many rules and principles we call on daily when working with color in our designs -- whether we're looking to contrast, complement, and so on.
 It highlights 12 key takeaways that I believe are often pushed to the recesses of our active minds.
 This infographic will refresh our memories on some of the most important parts of color theory, but first let’s talk about a few of the standouts.

 Color is psychological

 We often have our own developed color associations, but colors already have their own built in set of associations.
 There is a set of psychological reactions that can be caused by the way you use a color.
 Like Bowers says, certain tones of blue can create a sense of sadness while others create a sense of water-like tranquility.
 Some yellows can create a sense of joy and lightness, while others create a sense of danger or anxiety.